bramwalet/Subliminal.bundle/README.md

 * Scan: Include embedded subtitles: When enabled, subliminal finds embedded subtitles that are already present within the media file.
 * Scan: Include external subtitles: When enabled, subliminal finds subtitles located near the media file on the filesystem.
 * Minimum score for download: When configured, what is the minimum score for subtitles to download them?
 Lower scored subtitles are not downloaded.
-* Download hearing impaired subtitles: When configured, hearing impaired subtitles will be downloaded.
+* Download hearing impaired subtitles:
+  * "prefer": score subtitles for hearing impaired higher
+  * "don't prefer": score subtitles for hearing impaired lower
+  * "force HI": skip subtitles if the hearing impaired flag isn't set
+  * "force non-HI": skip subtitles if the hearing impaired flag is set
 * Store subtitles next to media files (instead of metadata): See Store as metadata or on filesystem
 * Subtitle folder: See Store as metadata or on filesystem
 * Custom Subtitle folder: See Store as metadata or on filesystem